WORK WITH US

 - Flexible working hours – Perfect for students or someone wanting stable casual work

-- Use their life experience to change the narrative from I CAN’T to I CAN for Autistic children and teens
+- Are Autistic themselves OR passionate about using life experiences with young people to change the narrative from I CAN’T to I CAN for Autistic children and teens

-Please refer to the Position Description for full details
+Please refer to the Mentor Position Description for full details of these roles.

-In addition to working in our National Online Program successful candidates may also be offered additional work with our I CAN School Program
+In addition to working in our School Mentoring Program successful candidates may also be offered additional work with our I CAN Online Program (sessions run online during the afternoon or evening).

 Please note: you do not need to be Autistic to apply.
 This is a paid, casual position and our supportive team will provide you with the training required to be successful in the role.